 When having discussions on authority in the Church, we must always define our terms so as to avoid confusion as much as possible.
 Complementarianism and egalitarianism are two such terms.
-In the context of our discussion of women pastors and elders, complementarianism is the position that the man and the woman in the church complement each other with their different callings and giftings.
-Complementarianism states that though there may be gifts of both women and men that overlap that there are Biblically designated roles that do not.
-Both men and women can balance the books, be ushers, cook, take care of the kids, etc. But the complementarian position would say that a woman is not to be an elder or pastor because those positions are prohibited to women by Scripture.
+In the context of our discussion of women pastors and elders, complementarianism is the position that the man and the woman in the church compliment each other with their different callings and giftings.
+Complementarianism states that though there may be gifts of both women and men that overlap, there are biblically designated roles that do not.
+Both men and women can balance the books, be ushers, cook, take care of the kids, etc. But the complementarian position would say that a woman is not to be an elder or pastor because those positions are prohibited to women by scripture.

 There is much debate on this issue, which is why this section exists on CARM.
-Whatever your position and if you claim to be a Christian, you need to submit your will, your hopes, and your understanding to the Bible's teachings.
+Whatever your position, if you claim to be a Christian, you need to submit your will, your hopes, and your understanding to the Bible's teachings.